-In my previous blog, I talked about how difficult it can be to think of new blog post ideas, and why that effort can be put to good use through re-purposing.
+In my previous blog, I talked about how difficult it can be to think of new blog post ideas, and why that effort can be put to better use through re-purposing.

 In this blog, I’m going to explore some of the ways you can re-purpose that blog post content in a little more depth.

-So, here’s 5 ways to re-purpose that blog and gain new traction with your content marketing efforts
+So, here’s 5 ways to repurpose your blogs and gain new traction with your content marketing efforts

 - Create a series of spin-off blogs or articles

 Sometimes, we can get far more blog content out of one idea than we initially realise.